-Sepsis is a condition caused when an infection, like pneumonia or a urinary tract infection, starts causing life-threatneing problems throughout the body.
+Sepsis is a condition caused when an infection, like pneumonia or a urinary tract infection, starts causing life-threatening problems throughout the body.
 It requires treatment with antibiotics, intravenous fluids, sometimes even medicines to help keep the heart and blood vessels working properly.
 Once the antibiotics start working, the person usually fully recovers.
 Sepsis is deadly if antibiotics are not given soon enough to fight off the infection before it overwhelms the body.

 Recently, a sepsis protocol was developed for use particularly in emergency departments where these patients are often diagnosed.
 A protocol allows for optimal care to be faster and more uniform.
 Our department even programmed the electronic medical record system to alert us if a patient might possibly have sepsis based on chief complaint and the vital signs.

 This article in STAT, a health industry newsletter, reports on the latest research regarding the protocol: Doctors have resisted guidelines to treat sepsis.
 New study suggests those guidelines save lives.

 A recent large study in the New England Journal of Medicine confirmed that the sepsis protocol saves lives.
 The protocol is to be started within 3 hours of arriving in the emergency department and completed in 12 hours.
 The article reports:

 For a typical 40-year-old with septic shock, failure to follow these protocols increased the risk of death from 11 percent to 15 percent, according to the new study.
 For a 70-year-old with more than one serious illness, the risk of death increases from 29 percent to 38 percent.

 Who were the patients more likely to experience a delay?
 Elders, of course–those at the greatest risk for death in the first place..